-The amount due to shareholders is interest free, unsecured and payable on demand to two shareholders. \$200,000 was settled through the issuance of shares as disclosed in Note 7.
-An additional \$7,150 was repaid to these two shareholders, also related parties, during the six months ended September 30, 2014.
+The amount due to shareholders is interest free, unsecured and payable on demand. \$200,000 was settled through the issuance of shares as disclosed in Note 7.
+An additional \$15,618 was advanced by these two shareholders during the three months ended June 30, 2014.